 Nike Boys Lacrosse Camp at Berry College Mount Berry, Georgia

-USSC is excited to expand its Nike Lacrosse Camp network into the South.
+USSC is excited to be back at Berry College and offer a Nike Lacrosse Camp in Georgia.
 Berry College is located next to Rome in northwest Georgia, 72 miles northwest of Atlanta and 75 miles south of Chattanooga.
 As the sport strengthens in Georgia, this camp presents an incredible opportunity for youth players to improve their skills, and for high school players to get a taste of playing for Berry College.

 At the Nike Boys Lacrosse Camp at Berry College, our goal is to stimulate a love for the game by immersing you in the sport and giving you the kind of focused, intensive training essential to improvement.
 Over the course of camp, your enthusiasm and self-confidence will grow along with your skills.